JakeFils/Business-Dashboard/README.md

 To use the Smart Business Dashboard, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/smart-business-dashboard.git`
+1. Clone the repository: `git clone https://github.com/JakeFils/Business-Dashboard.git`
-2. Navigate to the project directory: `cd smart-business-dashboard`
+2. Navigate to the project directory: `cd business-dashboard`
 3. Open the `index.html` file in a web browser.

 ## Customization